This page provides information on our plans for an Electric Forecourt® in Plymouth.

 “The proposed design has been developed around a number of key principles to ensure environmental harmony and ongoing sustainable principles are met.” - Raoul Tuffnell, Chief Development Officer at GRIDSERVE.

-Ecology and tree surveys are currently being undertaken to assess the ecological value of the site and the existing trees.
-The site proposal will require the removal of some trees to facilitate the site’s development.
-However, off-site mitigation will compensate for these trees in line with Plymouth Council’s Plan for Tree Planting.
-The proposal will also deliver new landscaping at the forecourt, including a living green wall to improve the ecological value of the site.
-FEEDBACK FORM
+Ecology and tree surveys have been undertaken to access the ecological value of the site and the existing trees.
+The site proposal will require the removal of some trees to facilitate the site's development.
+However, off-site mitigation will compensate for these trees in line with Plymouth Council's Plan for Tree Planting.
+The proposal will also deliver new landscaping at the site, including a living green wall to improve the ecological value of the site.

 The Electric Forecourt® will not be a significant trip generator and will primarily be used by cars already on the network.